Written Explanation for Call Avoidance

 Request for Scheduled Communication: “I prefer scheduling calls to ensure uninterrupted discussions.
 When could we set a time for our conversation?”

-See also Sorry Messages to Mom Behalf of Wife after Fight
+See also Sorry Messages on Behalf of Husband

 Maintaining Concentration: “I avoid distractions during work hours, which may include missing calls.
 Can I assist you through written communication?”